First Time DUI Arrest

 The penalties for an aggravated DUI are far more severe than for an ordinary DUI.
 If you are found by the court to be responsible for an accident while driving drunk, you will receive a felony conviction.
 Such a conviction can lead to years of imprisonment.
 It can also lead to license suspension and will appear on your criminal record.
 It may even cause you to forfeit important education and career opportunities.
 Further, an aggravated DUI conviction can result in civil liabilities which will result in your being sued for property damage and medical expenses incurred by any party to the accident.

 In general, prosecutors are very reluctant to reduce charges in a DUI involving an accident.
-This is true even if it involves only one car.
+This is true even if it involves only your car.
 Your chances of a reduction lie in part with your BAC level and the nature of the other parties’ injuries.
 If there is any other evidence against you in the case, you will have little chance for a reduced charge.
-But if you contact Hurwitz Law Group, we will work diligently to find inaccuracies in the police report and soft spots in the district attorney’s arguments.
+But your Hurwitz Law Group team of experts will work diligently to find inaccuracies in the police accident report and soft spots in the district attorney’s arguments.
 Here is where you need our experience and expertise to develop a creative defense which explores all legal options.
-We have an investigative team to determine if the police used proper arrest procedures and accident reconstruction experts to search for the minute details needed to support our defense arguments.
+We have investigators to determine if the police used proper arrest procedures and accident reconstruction experts to search for the minute details needed to support our defense arguments.
 Our people, with their know-how and winning attitude, will assemble a plan to implement an aggressive attack against the prosecution.

 If you are granted probation, you may still be ordered to serve time in the county jail as a condition of your probation.
 Terms of probation for a DUI charge include court costs and a hefty fine.
 You may also have to pay for urinalysis, and probation fees.
 Total monthly fees can be significant.